31 Sights in Zamora, Spain (with Map and Images)

 22. Teatro Principal de Zamora

-The Main Theater of Zamora was inaugurated in 1606 and built based on the site of the old 'Corral de Comedias', where the convent of Santa Paula was formerly.
-Located in the corner of San Vicente Street, he differentiated himself from the rest of his time for being covered and not having a beneficial welfare end.
-Due to its small dimensions it is popularly known as the "Bombonera".
-It is considered a good of cultural interest since the end of the 20th century.
+The Teatro Principal de Zamora was inaugurated in 1606 and built on the site of the old 'corral de comedias', where the convent of Santa Paula was formerly located.
+Located on the corner of San Vicente Street, it differed from the rest of its time by being covered and not having a charitable welfare purpose.
+Due to its small dimensions, it is popularly known as the "bombonera".
+It has been considered an Asset of Cultural Interest since the end of the twentieth century.

 23. Ayuntamiento Viejo de Zamora